 Coronavirus: Wellbeing resources for doctors

-It’s important that you rest, recharge and take time for yourself.
+Taking time for yourself to rest and recharge is important.
 This will protect your own wellbeing and help you care for your patients.

 There's a range of resources available for all UK health workers that can support your wellbeing.